Tabsdata AI Agent (Tabby)

 - 127.0.0.1:2459

-Note how both ports (the one the agent is listening to and the one the API server can use to interact with the agent) must be the same one.
+The agent address above is the one that the API Server is using to interact with the agent.
+Note that both ports (the one the agent is listening to and the one the API server can use to interact with the agent) must be the same one.

 For now, only OpenAI’s gpt-4 is the supported model, and the one that the agent will use.